PrefectHQ/prefect/docs/guides/moving-data.md

 === "Azure"

     Azure blob storage doesn't require a separate credentials block, the connection string can encode the credentials information directly.
-    In the next section we'll see it in action.
+    In the next section we'll see this in action.

 === "GCP"